 In this article, we have discussed how to grow Aucubas in containers, where to grow them, what type of compost to use, their preferred growing conditions and the varieties to grow.
 It is a low maintenance plant that will brighten any container display in autumn and winter.
 So little to do but so many beautiful colours to enjoy.

 A plant for all container gardeners if you enjoy colourful foliage plants.
-If you have any question or comment that you wish to make on growing Aucubas in containers, please do so in the comment box below.
+If you have any questions or comments that you wish to make on growing Aucubas in containers, please do so in the comment box below.

 Happy Aucuba growing.